GhOstArJIT/git-tutorial-demo/README.md

-# git-tutorial-demo
+# git-tutorial
-This is my first git repository
+This is my first Git repository
+Author-: Arjit Bhadouria